In this lesson, the student will learn vocabulary related to renewable sources of energy and practice using conjunctions of contrast.

 In the last part of the lesson, the student picks a card with an opinion about the topic and explains why they agree or disagree with it.

-In this B2 lesson, the student will learn and practice talking about future…
+In this lesson, the student will learn and practice using vocabulary related to QR codes…